-A voltage regulator can maintain a set output voltage while its exterior world is pushing and pulling in its demand for power.
-The measure of a regulator is generally how accurately and effectively it can maintain that voltage, regardless of how the load demands power.
+The measure of a regulator is how accurately and effectively it can maintain a set output voltage, regardless of the load's power demands.
 One measure of regulator response is the load step.
-This is an intuitive look at how the regulator responds to a change in load current.
+The load step gauges how the regulator responds to a change in load current.
 Figure 2 is a look at the transient response to a load step.